atsign-foundation/at_client_sdk/at_client_mobile/README.md

 print(isOnboarded); // Prints true if onboarded.
 ```

-- Creating the .env file
+- Format of the .env file

 ```yaml
 NAMESPACE = "at_client_demo"